zakthehutt/cloudflare_tools/README.md

 ## Versions:

+#### 1.2 | May 22nd, 2024
+* Domain Import Tool: This tool uses two files (TXT) to import domains in bulk, insert domains on their own line in the domains.txt file and define your records in the dns_records.txt file using JSON formatting.

 #### 1.1 | May 10th, 2024
 * Find and Replace: Uses a defined record to alter another record within all matching zones.